 Andalucía is a very special region in Spain.
-It is rich with history, culture and its people are warm and friendly.
-The geography is stunning – within a radius of 35 km the Mediterranean coast and Sierra Nevada Mountains merge to rivers, valleys, hidden waterfall pools, beautiful small coastal towns, and remote alpine white villages.
+It is rich in history, and culture, and its people are warm and friendly.
+The geography is stunning – within a radius of 35 km, the Mediterranean coast and Sierra Nevada Mountains merge to rivers, valleys, hidden waterfall pools, beautiful small coastal towns, and remote alpine white villages.
 It is the perfect place off the beaten track for the adventurer.

-We are located in one of the most beautiful little villages, called La Herradura, a small coastal town just 50 minutes from Málaga airport.
+We are located in one of the most beautiful little villages, called La Herradura, a small coastal village just 50 minutes from Málaga airport.
 The hidden gem La Herradura lies in the beautiful coastal area called Costa Tropical, a relatively unknown stretch of Spain’s southern coastline.
 The Costa Tropical comprises the coastline of Granada province.
-It is named so because of the effects of a micro climate giving the weather characteristics of a sub-tropical location.
+It is named so because of the effects of a microclimate giving the weather characteristics of a sub-tropical location.
 Along much of this coast, mountains run right down to the beach.
-Thus forming a number of stunning headlands, protected coves and beaches which means that here you can enjoy beautiful beaches surrounded by the spectacular mountain range of the Sierras de Tejeda, Almijara y Alhama to Montes de Malaga and the Sierra Nevada.
-Costa Tropical is a popular destination for cycling with a varied terrain including mountains, rolling hills and a beautiful coast line and the year round sunny weather encourages cyclists from all around the world.
+This forms a number of stunning headlands, protected coves, and beaches which means that here you can enjoy beautiful beaches surrounded by the spectacular mountain range of the Sierras de Tejeda, Almijara y Alhama to Montes de Malaga, and the Sierra Nevada.
+Costa Tropical is a popular destination for cycling with a varied terrain including mountains, rolling hills, and a beautiful coastline and the year-round sunny weather encourages cyclists from all around the world.

-The ocean temperature varies depending on the waters rushing from the Atlantic through the strait of Gibraltar and average between 24ºC in Summer and 17ºC in Winter.
+The ocean temperature varies depending on the waters rushing from the Atlantic through the Strait of Gibraltar and averages between 24ºC in Summer and 17ºC in Winter.

 Costa Tropical is very cycling friendly with both plenty of quiet roads for road cycling and tracks in the mountains perfect for mountain biking.
-Road cycling offers smooth road surfaces along the cost and in the mountains, lack of traffic and plenty of beautiful white washed villages where you can enjoy a coffee or tapas.
+Road cycling offers smooth road surfaces along the coast and in the mountains, lack of traffic, and plenty of beautiful whitewashed villages where you can enjoy a coffee or tapas.
 Mountain biking offers challenging endurance climbs with stunning views as a reward.